 Atlas Network (Atlas Economic Research Foundation)

-The Atlas Network is a Washington, DC-based non-profit organization that describes itself as working to support a growing network of more than 450 “free market” organizations in more than 90 countries promoting free market ideas.
+The Atlas Network is a Washington, DC-based non-profit organization that describes itself as working to support a growing network of more than 500 “free market” organizations in nearly 100 countries promoting free market ideas.

 Many of the member think tanks of the Atlas Network have supported climate science denial and have campaigned against legislation to limit greenhouse gas emissions.